h8liu/mcpp/readme.md

 The author is Kiyoshi Matsui <kmatsui@t3.rim.or.jp>.

-This is just a github mirror or the original sources.
+This is just a github mirror of the original one.